 1. Trello Bot (Username: @trello_bot)

-Before can start using the Trello Bot, you will need to let the bot know which board you would like to connect.
+Before using the Trello Bot, you will need to let the bot know which board you would like to connect.
 Once connected you can add the bot to groups, create new Trello cards, and receive card notification as well as user replies.

 1. Search for @trello_bot in the search bar and start a chat with the bot.